 What education you’ll need: You’ll need to complete an accredited certificate program.
 Associate degrees are also available.
 Regulations differ by state, but most require massage therapists to be licensed or certified.
 Your massage therapy education will need to meet your state’s requirements.

-What else you should know: Massage therapist roles are projected to grow 21% by 2029.
+What else you should know: Massage therapist roles are projected to grow 20% through 2031.
 It’s very important to know the regulations of your state.
 They will determine not just the education you’ll need, but also any other requirements.
 For example, in some states, you’ll need to have liability insurance and be CPR certified to practice.

 What you’ll do: As a medical assistant, you’ll take on both administrative and clinical tasks.
 Your exact duties will depend on where you work—you might schedule appointments, make sure patient records are up to date, take vital signs, give vaccinations, and more.